Terwilliger Nature Guide Volunteers

-Nature Guide Training take place on five (5) Saturdays starting September 22, 2018 and ending on October 20, 2018.
-Four (4) observation dates (to watch our veteran Nature Guides in action teaching children in the field) will also be scheduled on weekdays as part of the training.
+Nature Guide Training takes place on four (4) Saturdays and one (1) Wednesday evening.
+Three (3) observation dates (to watch our veteran Nature Guides in action teaching children in the field) will also be scheduled on weekdays as part of the training.
 Click here for a PDF of the training schedule.

 Scholarships are available to applicants in need of assistance.

-Nature Guide Training starts in early August, soon after orientation, and will be provided by experienced and enthusiastic naturalists.
+Nature Guide Training will be provided by experienced and enthusiastic naturalists.
 Our multi-faceted training will teach you how to help children open their eyes to the wonderful world of wildlife.
 A background in science is not necessary-we will teach you everything you need to know to help elementary school-aged-children connect with nature in a fun and engaging way.